opposablebrain/remarkableOCRsync/README.md

 [3]: https://github.com/lucasrla/remarkable-utils "Remarkable Utils"

 # Usage
-From the repo folder, try running `./rmocrsync.sh` It might work out of the box.
-Good luck.
+From the repo folder, update the notebook list per the above instructions and try running `./rmocrsync.sh` It _should_ work out of the box.

+If it completes successfully, take a look in the `notebooks` folder.